-An Application for Senior Adjunct Status must be filed within the first two weeks of the semester in which the instructor is teaching.
+An Application for Senior Adjunct Status must be filed within the first ten business days of the traditional fall or spring semester in which the instructor is teaching.
 The Area Coordinator, Department Chair, Director, or Dean may encourage the instructor to apply - however, the instructor must complete the appropriate form and submit the required documentation.
 Refer to the Resources for Faculty webpage for the Application for Senior Adjunct Status.